smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

     ![Secrets screen with both the ACR_USERNAME and ACR_PASSWORD secrets created.](media/2020-08-24-21-51-24.png "Secrets screen")

-1. In your Git Bash session connected to the build agent VM, navigate to the `~/Fabmedical` directory:
+1. In your SSH session connected to the build agent VM, navigate to the `~/Fabmedical` directory:

    ```bash
    cd ~/Fabmedical

    ```

 1. Before the GitHub Actions workflows can be setup, the `.github/workflows` directory needs to be created again and download workflow yml files.
 Do this by running the following commands: